Skip to Main Content

 3. Collect Your Inspiration

-Don't worry about picking ideas that do or don't "work" together as you muddle through how to make a mood board for your wedding—just start saving things that feel like you, that feel like your love.
+Don't worry about picking ideas that do or don't "work" together as you work through how to make a wedding planning board—just start saving things that feel like you, that feel like your love.
 It can be tempting to crank out the finished product in just a few hours, but we recommend slowly gathering ideas from a range of sources over the span of a few weeks.
 This will help you figure out what you subconsciously gravitate toward rather than whatever is most appealing or available at the moment or at the top of your algorithm.

 Look at photos from travel blogs, browse through fashion magazines, visit an art museum, stop by the flower section on your next grocery store trip or scroll through your camera roll to find anything that sparks a feeling.
 Don't trip over trends and remember that inspiration can come from anywhere.
 Maybe you come across beautiful skincare packaging with an example of a font or color palette you'd love to use.
 (Add it to the board!)
 It doesn't all have to make sense just yet—trusting the process is all part of the approach.
 There will be time to curate everything when you're finished gathering ideas.